okfn/ecportal-server-setup/installation.rst

 EC Portal CKAN Installation
 ===========================

-This documents the steps to install CKAN on EC ODP machines.
-The installation is broken into two parts: the back-end and the front-end boxes.
+This documents the steps to install CKAN on EC ODP servers.
+The installation is broken into two parts: the back-end and the front-end.
 It *is* possible to install both set of services on a single machine.

 Preliminaries